nTh0rn/nthorn/content/blog/diagonal_traversal.md

 ```
 00 -> 01 -> 10 -> 02 -> 11 -> 20 -> 12 -> 21 -> 22
 ```
-What we want to do is create an algorithm that can generate this list of coordinates for any matrix size, at which point we can just walk to each coordinate to obtain our final string.
+What we want to do is create an algorithm that can generate this list of coordinates for any matrix size, at which point we can just jump to each coordinate to obtain our final string.
 ### The Basis
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's take that list from earlier and display it vertically.
 ```